 It is as important to me as breathing or eating, or sleeping, or water.
 It is essential, crucial, imperative for me to meditate every single day.
 Without it, I am a zombie, a shell, a mandrake.

 I want it.

 But also, meditation to me is a practice.
 I will stick with it until I die.
 But I will have good days and bad days.
 On the good days, I have a great meditation session, with a strong powerful focused meditation, and almost no distractions.
-On the bad days, I have a really terrible meditation session, with distractions galore, and a twitching body, I cannot control.
+On the bad days, I have a terrible meditation session, with distractions galore, and a twitching body, I cannot control.

 So I go back and forth.
 And I realize that it is a normal part of being on this journey.
 I am not looking for perfectionism.
 I am not looking for enlightenment.

 Just to do the practice as much as possible, and to keep on going, on this self-improvement journey, without fail.
+Start meditating now.

 I Have Been Told That I Look And Sound Like I Have Done Work On Myself

 It’s interesting to me, to see the differences in me, as time goes on.
 I can see myself growing more confident, calm, and content with life.
 But I do wonder sometimes if the people on the outside see that.

 It’s not, obviously, about that.
 But, I have had people come up to me, randomly, out of the blue, and tell me, that it looks and feels like I have done a lot of work upon myself, from within myself.